angx-system/angeliax/SCHEMA.md

 Curation is node-level.
 Base stewards add or remove specific nodes, not entire keypairs.
 If the node's Curation field is open, adding requires no consent from its steward.
 If consent-required, the addition is invalid without the node steward's own signature alongside the base keypair - same mutual-signature pattern as a Partner Log handshake.

+Curation is mutable at the node's own discretion — a steward may switch between open and consent-required at any time.
+The change applies only going forward: it governs future curation decisions, not entries already written.
+An existing Collection Log `added` entry remains permanently valid regardless of a later Curation change, consistent with Constraint 8 — switching to consent-required does not retroactively invalidate or require re-consent for curation that already happened under `open`.

+Contact visibility follows the same rule as the entry itself.
+For consent-required nodes, Contact is protected the same as the rest of the entry — visible only to whoever the steward has already granted access to through the same consent mechanism.

 ---

 ### Partner Log